jbaraga/BasicGames/Play/GameNotes.md

 ##### [Amazing](Amazing.swift)

-- Original program flow is exceedingly convoluted and difficult to unravel.
-The underlying algorithm is ingenious and reproduced in the translation.
+- Original program flow is exceedingly convoluted and difficult to unravel
 - First attempt at translation used recursion to duplicate the original code flow directly and is included for reference but commented out.
 This contains the exit row bug in the original code, in which an exit from the maze may be missing.
 The level of recursion exponentially increases with maze size, and results in stack overflow with large mazes.
+- Final ranslation utilizes the underlying, very clever algorithm

 #### [Animal](Animal.swift)

-- No issues
 - Added save feature, as mentioned in the game description

 #### [Awari](Awari.swift)